Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

-\figmargin{fig:Orbits}{Orbits -- an example.}{figures/Orbits.pdf} An example of a balanced 2-colored convex point set along with its set of orbits can be found in Figure~\ref{fig:Orbits}.
+\fig{fig:Orbits}{Orbits -- an example.}{figures/Orbits.pdf} An example of a balanced 2-colored set of points in convex position, along with its set of orbits can be found in Figure~\ref{fig:Orbits}.
 Note that from the definition of orbits it is clear that for each $j \in \OO{i}$ we have $\OO{j} = \OO{i}$, and thus the set of all orbits is a \emph{partition} of the set of all points.

-The number of orbits can be anything from $1$, when colors alternate, as in Figure~\ref{fig:OrbitsNumber}(a), to $n/2$, when points in each color group are consecutive, as in Figure~\ref{fig:OrbitsNumber}(b).
+It is not hard to convince oneself that the number of orbits can be anything from $1$, when colors alternate, as in Figure~\ref{fig:OrbitsNumber}(a), to $n/2$, when points in each color group are consecutive, as in Figure~\ref{fig:OrbitsNumber}(b).

-\figX{fig:OrbitsNumber}{\\(a) One orbit of size $2n$.\\(b) $n$ orbits of size $2$.}{ \parbox{4cm}{ \\(a)} \parbox{4cm}{ \\(b)} }
+\figX{fig:OrbitsNumber}{(a) One orbit of size $2n$.(b) $n$ orbits of size $2$.}{ \parbox{4cm}{ \\(a)} \parbox{4cm}{ \\(b)} }

 Next, we prove a number of properties of orbits.